 Ted Eng cannot remember a time when he was not growing food.
 Working together in his small army of 17 siblings on the family farm,Ted found a passion in vegetable farming that has continued throughout his life.
-He saw an even brighter future in organic farming and worked toward our organic certification and by 1991, Zephyr Organics had officially begun.
-He still works shoulder to shoulder with the rest of us with incredible energy and loves to invest in the agriculture and local communities
+After getting sick from chemicals he was using on his crops, Ted realized that he wanted a healthier lifestyle for his family, workers and customers and began the 3 year organic certification process.
+By 1991, Zephyr Organics had officially begun.
+He still works shoulder to shoulder with the rest of us with incredible energy and loves to invest in the agriculture and local communities.

 Douglas caught the farming bug driving tractors and earning spare cash by making up hundreds and hundreds of vegetable boxes.
 Though he took some time out to earn his accounting degree, the love of growing ran deep and he returned to the farm as a co-owner and manager of more than 20 employees and over 150 acres.
 He has incredible passion for soil health and biology and he’s constantly researching the unbelievably complex microorganisms, minerals and more that make good vegetables great.

 Jennifer’s first taste of the farm was as a labourer in high school.
 She fell in love with the beauty of a hard day’s work on the farm, and the joy of growing produce that impacts people’s health and lives.
 When she fell for Douglas, she knew farming would be part of the package and found her place in the business through Farm Share, a community-supported agriculture program that brings organic produce directly to families all over Durham, York and North Toronto.
 When she’s not harvesting for Farm Share members, she’s thinking about new ways to enjoy the wonderful vegetables on the farm.